gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - ~~Reasonable error message is provided when the `RulePlugin` implementation violates the rules for rule sources~~
 - ~~`Plugin` impl can include nested rule source class~~
 - ~~A useful error message is presented to the user if they try to apply a rule source plugin as a regular plugin, i. e. `apply plugin: RuleSourcePlugin` or `apply { plugin RuleSourcePlugin }`~~
-- Can use `PluginRegistry` and ids to check if both `Plugin` implementing classes and rule source classes are applied to a project
+- ~~Can use `AppliedPlugins` and ids to check if both `Plugin` implementing classes and rule source classes are applied to a project~~
 - ~~A useful error message is presented when using `PluginContainer.withId()` or `PluginContainer.withType()` to check if a rule source plugin is applied~~